 Cookie first appeared in Topsy-Turvy Comics #1, in April 1945.
-He next popped up exactly three years later (an eternity in comics time) in his own book.
+He next popped up a year later (an eternity in comics time) in his own book.
 There were 55 issues published of Cookie, with the series finally coming to an end in August of 1955.

 One of the charms of Cookie, much like the Simpsons, is the clever use of the (fairly large) cast.
 At Harelip High, where the younger members are enrolled, there's his teacher, Miss Bibblesnicker, and Principal Lockjaw.
 Cookie's scientifically-inclined friend is the Brain, although his inventions tend to be a little unpredictable.